webplatform/docs/html/tutorials/Marking_up_textual_content_in_HTML/index.md

 == Introduction ==

-In this article of the [http://www.w3.org/wiki/Web_Standards_Curriculum Web Standards Curriculum] we will take you through the basics of using HTML to markup the content within the body of your document.
+In this article we will take you through the basics of using HTML to markup the content within the body of your document.

 We will look at general structural elements such as headings and